Getting Started with MSP360 RMM

 You can connect to a remote computer using a desktop app or establish a remote connection via a browser without having to install the MSP360 Connect app on the computer from which you need to connect.

-Simply click the connection icon next to the required computer and choose the preferred method of connection.
+Simply click the Connect icon next to the required computer and choose the preferred method of connection.

 You can perform some actions on multiple computers in bulk.
-To do this, open the RMM Group Actions wizard on the Computers, Remote Management page and choose one of the following actions:
+To do this, open the RMM Group Actions wizard on the RMM, Computers page, select the operating system, and then choose an action.
+The following actions are available for Windows devices:

 - Install software